Retail inflation rises to 4.91 per cent in November | Business

 Retail inflation rises to 4.91 per cent in November

-India's retail inflation rose to 4.91 per cent in November led by a surge in the prices of fruits and vegetables, the government data showed on Monday.
+India's retail inflation rose to 4.91 per cent in November led by a surge in food and edible oil prices, the government data showed on Monday.

-India's retail inflation rose to 4.91 per cent in November led by a surge in the prices of fruits and vegetables, the government data showed on Monday.
+India's retail inflation rose to 4.91 per cent in November led by a surge in food and edible oil prices, the government data showed on Monday.
 The Consumer Price Index (CPI) based inflation accelerated to 4.91 per cent in November from 4.48 per cent in the previous month, as per the data released by the National Statistical Office (NSO).

 Despite the increase, the headline inflation remains within the Reserve Bank of India (RBI) target range of 2-6 per cent for the fifth consecutive month.
 The RBI has been mandated to keep retail inflation at 4 per cent with a margin of 2 per cent on either side.
 Though there is a rising trend in inflation in recent months, the November 2021 figure is much better than the one recorded during the corresponding period last year.
 CPI inflation stood at 6.93 per cent in November 2020.